Dual Mesh Convolutional Networks for Human Shape Correspondence: Introduction

 \section{Introduction}

-The success of deep convolutional neural networks for recognition problems in 2D images \citep{krizhevsky12nips,simonyan15iclr,he16eccv} has spurred a significant effort to transfer these results to the analysis of 3D shape data.
-One of the most direct approaches is to extend the 2D convolutions to 3D voxel grid shape representations \citep{maturana15iros,choy16eccv,tatarchenko17iccv}.
-Voxel grids are, however, inefficient in that they are extrinsic and quantize the modeling space, rather than the shape itself.
-While intrinsic representations such as point clouds and meshes are more attractive to model shapes, since they directly quantize the shape itself, the formulation of deep neural networks on such irregular structures is more complex.
-Point clouds provide a simple orderless data structure, and to be effective, networks for point cloud data often leverage an ad hoc notion of point proximity~\citep{klokov17iccv,qi17nips}.
-In our work, we focus on 3D mesh representations, which offer a topological graph structure on top of the vertex positions allowing for a compact and accurate surface characterization.
+The success of convolutional neural networks for recognition in 2D images \cite{he16eccv,krizhevsky12nips,simonyan15iclr} has spurred efforts to transfer these results to the analysis of 3D shape data.
+One of the most direct approaches is to extend the 2D convolutions to 3D voxel grids~\cite{choy16eccv,maturana15iros,tatarchenko17iccv}.
+Voxel grids are, however, inefficient in that they are extrinsic and quantize space rather than the shape itself.
+While intrinsic representations such as point clouds and meshes are more attractive to model shapes since they directly approximate the shape itself, the formulation of deep neural networks on such irregular data structures is more complex.
+Point clouds provide a simple orderless data structure, and neural networks can be constructed by combining local per-point operations with global permutation invariant operations~\cite{klokov17iccv,qi17cvpr}.
+In our work, we focus on 3D mesh representations, which offer a topological graph structure on top of the vertex positions, allowing for a compact and accurate surface characterization.

-The formulation of deep neural networks on meshes is not straightforward due to their irregular structure, where the number of neighbors can change from one vertex to another.
-A variety of different approaches to treating meshes as graphs has been explored in previous work.
-To deal with the irregular degree of the nodes, these methods use various assignment mechanisms to associate the neighbors with different filter weights, see \eg~\citep{monti17cvpr,verma18cvpr,fey18cvpr}.
-On the other hand, methods such as \citep{lim2018simple,gong2019spiralnet++} use an explicit ordering of neighboring vertices to define convolutional operators.
-However, these methods do not take advantage of various geometric properties unique to meshes.
+A variety of approaches have been explored in previous work to define deep neural networks on irregularly structured meshes, where the number of neighbors can change from one vertex to another.
+Most of these methods treat meshes as graphs, where the nodes of the graph are the mesh vertices connected by the edges of the surface triangles.
+To process data on such graphs, they apply global spectral operators~\cite{bruna14iclr,chen2018fastgcn, defferrard16nips,huang2018adaptive,kipf17iclr, levie2018cayleynets} or local spatial filters~\cite{fey18cvpr,monti17cvpr,verma18cvpr}.
+Other methods are formulated by taking into account properties specific to meshes, such as \cite{gong2019spiralnet++,lim2018simple,milano2020primal}.
+We discuss related work in more detail in \sect{related}.